 Funny Messy Story: if you reheat your corn fritters in the microwave for too long, the kernels explode - zero fun!
 I suggest starting with 15-20 seconds and then 10 second intervals after that.
 Plus cover the fritters with a paper towel!

-Did you make my delicious, Vegan Corn Fritter recipe?
+Did you make my delicious, Vegan Corn and Zucchini Fritters?

 NEVER MISS A RECIPE: Sign up for my email NEWSLETTER

-Crispy Corn + Zucchini Fritters with Spicy Sauce
+Crispy Corn + Zucchini Fritters (vegan sriracha mayo)

 - 2 ½-3 cups corn*

 - 1 cup zucchini, shredded